UniverseDevel/ULO-Controller/README.md

        2. showArguments - incoming arguments will be written to console
        3. showTrace - error trace will be written to console
        4. showSkipped - skipped files will be written to log and console
+       5. showPingResults - availability check will show more information
-       5. suppressLogHandling - log handler will stop chronologically push logs into single log file
+       6. suppressLogHandling - log handler will stop chronologically push logs into single log file

 Examples: